sandepal-org/mq01-ops/README.md

 define how frequently a certifcate is renewed and its issuer in git, but the private key and certicate are only created when the YAML

-In this part of the tutorial, we create the Cert manager for our cluster -- in the second part of the tutorial, we'll create a certificate for our queue manager `mq01`.

 We can now install the Cert Manager operator; using the same process as we used with ArgoCD.

 Issue the following command: